Menu

 DALL-E generated Image

-On September 26, 2024, the Bundestag passed the Fourth Bureaucracy Relief Act, which has yet to be approved by the Bundesrat.
+On September 26, 2024, the Bundestag passed the Fourth Bureaucracy Relief Act, and the Bundesrat approved the law on October 18, 2024.
 We explain what parties to commercial leases should know about the upcoming changes.

 Initial situation: Written form requirement in commercial leases

-If commercial leases are agreed or amended by addendum, the written form requirement under Sections 578, 550, 126 BGB must always be observed.
+If commercial leases are agreed or subsequently amended, the written form requirement under Sections 578, 550, 126 BGB must always be observed.
 To this end, the essential contents of the tenancy, such as the contracting parties, the subject matter of the tenancy, the amount of rent and the term, must be set out in a document signed by both parties in their own hand.
-If, on the other hand, essential points of the contract are agreed verbally or by e-mail or are practically lived in deviation from the contract, the tenancy agreement can be terminated in compliance with the statutory notice periods despite the agreed long-term term.
+If, on the other hand, essential points of the contract are agreed verbally or by e-mail or are practically lived in deviation from the contract, the tenancy agreement is deemed to have been concluded for an indefinite period despite the agreed fixed term and can therefore be terminated in accordance with the statutory notice periods.
+The notice periods are between six and nine months, depending on the individual case.

-Landlords of commercial premises in particular are therefore confronted with the risk that the commercially significant term of the contract will be drastically shortened by written form defects.
+Landlords of commercial premises in particular are therefore confronted with the risk that the commercially significant term of the contract will be drastically shortened by termination in writing.
 The Federal Court of Justice has also abolished the answer that used to be widespread in the practice of drafting rental agreements, namely, to counteract defects in the written form by means of written form clauses.
-Checking compliance with the written form has always played a particularly important role in the purchase test.
+Checking compliance with the written form always plays a particularly important role in the purchase test.

 Text form instead of written form according to the Fourth Bureaucracy Relief Act

 As part of its efforts to reduce bureaucracy, the German government presented the draft of a Fourth Act to Reduce Bureaucracy (BEG-IV) back in May 2024.
-Following amendments proposed by the Legal Affairs Committee on September 26, 2024, the draft was passed by the Bundestag and has yet to be approved by the Bundesrat.
+Following amendments proposed by the Legal Affairs Committee on September 26, 2024, the draft was passed by the Bundestag and has been approved by the Bundesrat in the meantime.

 • a legible explanation